 - To obtain your visa take care of all pre-arrival processes, including completing the financial guarantee, requesting an I-20, paying the SEVIS fee, and applying for your student visa.

-Step 2: Prepare for International Student Orientation (ISO)
+Step 2: Prepare for International Student Welcome Days

-- All first-year international students should arrive in the United States no later than Tuesday, August 18, 2020 and attend ISO on Wednesday, August 19, 2020, which will consist of assistance with banking, shopping and other practical arrangements, a welcome lunch, important information, and Dining Under the Stars in Media.
+- All first-year international students must arrive in the United States no later than Monday, August 14, 2023 and attend International Student Welcome Days on Tuesday, August 15 through Thursday, August 17 which will consist of a campus tour; assistance with banking, shopping and other practical arrangements; a welcome lunch; important information; and Dining Under the Stars in Media.

-- Bring your passport, visa, and Immunization Verification Form (see Step 5) to ISO on Wednesday, August 19, 2020.
+- Bring your passport, visa, and immunization records (see Step 5) to International Student Welcome Days on Tuesday, August 15, 2023.

 - If you need a hotel, we have reserved a block of rooms at the Hampton Inn and Suites Philadelphia/Media.
-Contact Mrs. Ousey to get the link for a discounted rate.
-If you are staying in the residence hall, you can move in on Tuesday, August 18, 2020.
+Contact Professor Ousey to get the link for a discounted rate.
+If you are staying in the residence hall, you can move in on Tuesday, August 15, 2023.
 Parents and guests are not permitted to stay in the residence hall.

-- If you are unable to arrive in the United States by Wednesday, August 19, 2020, contact Mrs. Ousey as soon as possible.
+- If you are unable to arrive in the United States by Tuesday, August 15, 2023, contact Professor Ousey as soon as possible.

 Step 3: Make arrangements for housing

 - If you want to live in our campus residence hall, you must request a housing contract as soon as possible.
 A limited number of housing contracts are available.
-Move-in day for on-campus housing for new international students is Wednesday, August 19, 2020, but you may choose to move in a day early (Tuesday, August 18) if you first contact Mrs. Ousey.
+Move-in day for on-campus housing for new international students is Tuesday, August 15, 2023.

 - If you plan to live off-campus, look for permanent housing options for the school year along the Septa bus 110, 111, or 117 routes, preferably in Media or Brookhaven.
-Contact Mrs. Ousey for information on local apartments and students looking for roommates.
+Contact Professor Ousey for information on local apartments and students looking for roommates and visit Brandywine’s off-campus housing page.

 Step 4: Fulfill mandatory health care requirements